pwa-builder/pwabuilder-ios/Microsoft.PWABuilder.IOS.Web/next-steps.md

 Your app is ready to be uploaded to the iOS App Store.

 Follow [Apple's instructions](https://developer.apple.com/ios/submit/) for submitting your app to the Store.

+## How can I tell if my PWA was launched from the iOS app?

+At runtime, your PWA will have a `app-platform` cookie.
+This cookie's value will be set to `iOS App Store`.

 ## Need more help?